msunbay/zod-pg/README.md

 });
 ```

-The JSON Zod schema name is derived from `[TableName][FieldName]Schema`, so in this case, it will look for `UserProfileSchema` in the specified import location.
+The JSON Zod schema name is derived from `[Singular(TableName)][FieldName]Schema`, so in this case, it will look for `UserProfileSchema` in the specified import location.

 **Step 3: Create your JSON schemas**